nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

 Sensor series types
 *******************

+The sensor series functionality may be used for all sensor types.
-Some sensor types are made specially for being used in a sensor series.
+However, some sensor types are made specifically for being used in a sensor series.
 These sensor types have one primary channel containing the sensor data and two secondary channels that denote some interval in which the primary channel's data is captured.
 Together, the three channels are able to represent historical sensor data as a histogram, and Sensor Client models may request access to specific measurement spans from a Sensor Server model.